Coffee Tasting Terms

 The coffee itself has certain terms and abbreviations associated with it that are primarily used by people within the industry to describe the coffee.
 In this section I'll try to explain those we use here at The Captain's Coffee.
 Hope it helps you understand the coffee a bit more.

-Certified Organic Coffee Coffee that carries the "organic" label has been tested and certified to have been grown, processed, shipped and packaged without exposure to agricultural or other chemicals.
+Certified Organic Coffee Coffee that carries the "organic" label has been tested and certified to have been grown, processed, shipped and packaged without exposure to agricultural chemicals or other chemicals.
 It is as "natural" as it can be.
 The certification process is lengthy and expensive.
 Because of the time and expense, many farmers can't afford to have their coffee certified.
 In fact, most coffee is grown with little or no chemicals if for no other reason than that the farmer can't afford them.
 This is particularly true in the Ethiopian and Sumatran/Sulawesi coffees we carry.
-We debated long and hard about offering organic coffee, because being organic does not necessarily mean better coffee.
-On the other hand, if the farmer has gone to the time and trouble to have his coffee officially certified, he generally takes other measures to insure quality.
+We sometimes debate about only offering organic coffee, because being organic does not necessarily mean better coffee.
+On the other hand, if the farmer has gone to the time and trouble to have his coffee officially certified, they generally take other measures to insure quality.
 All of which means a more expensive coffee.
-We will continue to expand our organic offerings only when we find coffees that translate to quality in the cup.
+To add to this debate, there are many farmers who grow and process their coffee organically, but cannot afford the expensive certification process or have higher priorities for their profits, such as adequate housing for their workers or schools for their worker's children.
+We think it's important to support these farmers as well.
+When we carry these coffees, we go to lengths to note their adherence to organic farming practices in an effort to acknowledge their ongoing growth but more importantly, their dedication to their community first.

 SHG and SHB Coffee Beans These abbreviations stand for "Strictly High Grown" and "Strictly Hard Bean" respectively.
 The terms are used primarily with Central and South American coffees to describe the growing conditions and quality of the bean.
 As you'd imagine, Strictly High Grown coffee is grown at higher altitudes, normally above 3,500 feet above sea level.
 Strictly Hard Bean is really only another descriptor for high grown coffee.
 Since the bean grows more slowly at higher altitudes, it tends to be denser, or harder.
 Slower growth allows more acidity to develop, and the flavors to be more intensified.
 High grown or hard bean coffee is generally thought of as higher quality.
 But not always.
 Consider lower grown Sumatra Mandheling.